TimDSF/CSE348T/2020-2021/Day 1/readme.md

 7. priority_queue

 ## Sample Problems
-Problems reviewed during this week's practice session: (since we figured out that LeetCode is the most popular platform, we will stick to it this session)
+Problems reviewed during this week's practice session: (since we figured out that LeetCode is the most popular platform, we will stick to it for this session)

 ### LeetCode - 347: Top K Frequent Elements (Easy)
 https://leetcode.com/problems/top-k-frequent-elements/